wiris/moodle-filter_wiris/docs/README.md

 ### Authors

 This repository is maintained by Maths for More, S.L.
-Read [Issue reporting](./misc/ISSUE_REPORTING.md) document to know how to leave feedback or report bugs.
+Specifically, the Integrations squad.

 ### Issue reporting